EmulationStation

 • Renders with OpenGL or OpenGL ES 1.1, allowing for hardware-accelerated rendering on pretty much anything (including the Raspberry Pi!)

 An awesome community member who goes by the name of Xevin made some really nice themes for EmulationStation a while back.
-He's been busy as of late, so I've done some slight updates with his themes.
-Screenshots follow - click for glorious high resolution!
+He’s been busy as of late, but I’ve done some slight updates with his themes.
+Most of these themes have found their way into RetroPie.

 Where you unzip to depends on how your es_systems.cfg file is set up.
 The easiest way is to extract to ~/.emulationstation/ and make sure the "NAME=" entries in your es_systems.cfg match up with the theme folder names.